lock94656/Game-management-site-for-the-Thales-CSE-AI/README.md

  #  Game management website for the Thales CSE (fake one)
 ## About The Project

-This repository contains a series of code for a game management website which I created with AI during an internship at Thales Services Numériques (TSN).
+This repository contains a series of code for a game management website which I created with AI during an internship at Thales Services Numeriques (TSN).
 The code contain a few errors which you need to find : 1 critical error, 3 major errors and 4 minor errors with the specifications.
 So try to find them.
 (The AI made more errors...).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>